 “After all I’ve done for him,” she says again and again.
-She bought him a theater in town so he could do what he loved.
-“Isn’t that what he wanted?”
+“That theater he’d been dreaming of for years, I bought it for him!
+Isn’t that what he wanted?”
 She accidently sticks me with a pin.

 Dad and Mom met in Hollywood.

 He was a film actor under contract with Universal Pictures (he’s the sheriff in the foto below)

 Rain falls hard the day the Bekins’ men in white and blue uniforms invade our house to pack up our belongings.
 As long as I stay out of the way, I’m allowed to watch.
 I glue myself to that bottom stair and do not let the flurry of movement around me keep me from hoping with all my might that Dad comes back before we are gone forever.

 Our house empties out in four days.
 The Bekins van drives away.
 Jolly and I ride in the back seat of Mom’s car.

 “Good riddance,” she says, as she turns left on the street than runs alongside the ocean.

 After a long drive south with one stop at a coffee shop to eat and go to the bathroom, we land in Sherman Oaks, California.
 Our new house is not at all like the one in Santa Barbara.
 This house is light, sprawling and has no avocado trees.
 Though the yard is wide, grassy and has a little shed where Jolly and I can make up plays if we want.
 We still share a room.
 Our blankets are new: Wool off-white with bold and thick yellow, red and black stripes across the top.
 We have a TV!